GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Can Arbutin be used on every skin type?

-Arbutin is safe for all skin types, including Asian skin and darker skin types.
+Arbutin is safe for all skin types, including Asian and darker skin types.

 Can I use Arbutin in the summer?